LAWYERS Coaching Lawyers

 Partner Up is committed to your success.
 Unlike other coaching services, we are not trying to sell you business advice or back office systems.
 We coach you to achieve your goals by working with you to devise practical and achievable strategies.

 Rosemary Hollinger is the founder of Partner Up LLC and a Professional and Leadership Coach.
 She graduated from Georgetown University Law Center and practiced law for over 30 years.
 Rosemary began her legal career as a trial lawyer in a legal aid setting where she tried both criminal and civil trials to judges and juries.
 After a brief stint in a small law firm, she joined the US Commodity Futures Trading Commission as a trial attorney handling complex financial cases.
 She worked her way up and eventually headed the Enforcement Division in the Chicago Regional Office and then served as the Chicago Regional Administrator for the Commission.
 She served as faculty at National Institute of Trial Advocacy Deposition and Trial Advocacy programs for over 20 years and taught trial advocacy at DePaul University Law School and Loyola University Law School.
 More recently she completed the coach training program offered by the Coach Training Institute and is a credentialed member of the International Coach Federation.
 Rosemary earned her Associate Certified Coach (ACC) credential by completing more than 60 hours of classroom training, more than 100 hours of practice coaching, mentor coaching and an oral and written knowledge assessment.
+Rosemary is now in training to become certified as an ADHD coach.
 Rosemary is married, has 3 sons and enjoys skiing, hiking, photography and travel.
+Rosemary is a member of Rotary International and provides pro bono legal services through the Utah State Bar Association and the American Bar Association Immigrant Justice Program.

 Over her years managing members of the legal profession, Rosemary has learned that managers seldom have the time, training or inclination to coach their colleagues on the issues facing members of the legal profession including stress, burnout, fulfillment or career satisfaction, balance, change and transitions, professional interpersonal relations and pre-retirement life planning.
 She believes that a lawyer coach who understands the challenges faced by the legal profession could fill that gap.